Grievance and Complaints

 There are other complaints which can involve the committee; the above list is provided by way of example only.

-If you believe that you have a grievance against an attorney or judge practicing or serving in Ashtabula County, Ohio, please fill out the questionnaire and mail it.
+If you believe that you have a grievance against an attorney practicing or serving in Ashtabula County, Ohio, please fill out the questionnaire and mail it.

 Throughout the grievance process, you will be kept apprised of all developments in writing.